Epiksha/react-todo/README.md

 The app is entirely integrated using the browser's local storage to handle data changes and is fully responsive.

 Feel free to create some tasks and experiment for yourself.

+Known Bug: Plus icon not vertically centered on windows.